Codes in algebras of direct products of groups: Abstract

 \section{Abstract}

 In this paper we obtain the Wedderburn-Artin decomposition of a semisimple group algebra associated to a direct product of finite groups.
 We also provide formulae for the number of all possible group codes, and their dimensions, that can be constructed in a group algebra.
 As particular cases, we present the complete algebraic description of the group algebra of any direct product of groups whose direct factors are cyclic, dihedral, or generalised quaternion groups.
-Finally, in the specific case of semisimple dihedral group algebras, we give a method to build quantum error-correcting codes, based on the CSS construction.